Azure/azure-sdk-for-js/documentation/writing_tests.md

 Note that we add `2>&1` to hide the output of `rollup`.

-Our `rollup.config.js` allows us to specify wether we want to do only the Node bundle, or only the browsers bundle, or both, by loading both configurations from a separate file, then picking either configuration, or both, depending on environment variables, `ONLY_NODE` to keep the NodeJS configuration, `ONLY_BROWSER` to keep the browser configuration, or neither to keep both.
-As follows:
+Our `rollup.config.js` allows us to specify wether we want to do only the Node bundle, or only the browsers bundle, or both, by loading both configurations from a separate file, then picking either configuration, or both, depending on environment variables.
+The environment variable `ONLY_NODE` can be passed to keep the NodeJS configuration and the environment variable `ONLY_BROWSER` can be passed to keep the browser configuration.
+If neither is passed, both will be loaded.

 ```ts
 import * as base from "./rollup.base.config";